• Jul 18, 2025

 By Road:

 There are multiple modes of transportation through which you can further reach the Tirumala Temple by road.
-You can either head by bus, take a cab, or take a private vehicle.
-You can find buses from nearby cities, and they head to Tirupati.
+You can either take a bus, a cab, or a private vehicle.
+You can find buses from nearby cities that head to Tirupati.
 Otherwise, you can take a taxi or a cab.
 Private taxis and cabs are also available for hire from Tirupati to Tirumala.

 See also: Top 10 Buddhist Temples in India